asnar00/zeta/scribbles.md

 # scribblez
 "slow is smooth, smooth is fast"

+today: add/resolve needs to be able to check if a symbol exists already eg. for type structure extension, adding a stub to a function, and so on.
+---

 Now we're ready to do scoping.
 "feature scope" = names declared in features
 "function scope" = names declared in functions